-© Copyright 2016 HP Development Company, L.P.
+© Copyright 2017 HP Development Company, L.P.

 Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
-Intel, Celeron, and Pentium are trademarks of Intel Corporation in the U.S. and other countries.
-Windows is either a registered trademark or a trademark of Microsoft Corporation in the United States and/or other countries.
+Windows is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.